xarkes/mycb/README.md

 # MyCB

-MyCB is a C++ code browser base on Clang made as a side project in order to understand the challenges of parsing C++ when it comes to having proper software to do C++ code review.
+MyCB is an experimental C++ code browser based on Clang made as a side project in order to understand the challenges of parsing C++ when it comes to having proper software to do C++ code review.